-To view the PDF Planned Program sheets, you will need to use Adobe Reader (using Adobe Reader prevents tab order errors and other inconveniences present in browser-based PDF readers).
+To view PDF documents, you will need to use Adobe Reader (using Adobe Reader prevents tab order errors and other inconveniences present in browser-based PDF readers).

 Guidelines for the Preparation of Theses and Dissertations

-In the Winter 2011 semester, Graduate Council passed Guidelines for the Preparation of Theses and Dissertations.
+The Guidelines for the Preparation of Theses and Dissertations were approved by the Graduate Council in 2011.
 These guidelines, along with supporting electronic forms, are available on The Graduate School's Thesis and Dissertation Information page.

 APA Style and Formatting

 - PERRLA for APA, a Microsoft Word add-in to assist in writing APA formatted documents

 - Concise Guide to APA Style, Seventh Edition

 - APA Style Resources

 - The Online Writing Lab (OWL) @ Purdue University

 - APA Exposed: Everything You Always Wanted to Know About APA Format but Were Afraid to Ask from the Harvard Graduate School of Education